What is UV Flatbed Printing?

 Media (be it paper, plastic or cloth), is specifically made compatible with its intended printer.
 Only when the media conforms to the requirement of the printing device, (laser, inkjet, offset, etc.) can it be used for the purposes of printing.

 The printer sits in its place and sheets of paper / rolls of plastic pass through its innards.
 Different processes like laser, inkjet, or offset printing takes place, and the print image gets transferred upon the media.
 The printed media then passes or flows out of the printer and into our hands.

 Suppose that you want to print on a block of wood or say, a slab of glass.
 Have you ever considered pushing in a cricket bat made of pine or willow, into your home inkjet printer?
 A sheet of paper curves through the rollers of the laser printer.
 But how would a sheet of glass do the same?

 UV flatbed printing introduces a new capability of printing directly, onto a variety of rigid objects.
 At Orchid Digitals, we have a Mimaki UV flatbed printer, which alters the print paradigm.
 It brings us the ability to print on an entirely new class of materials and literally changes the way you think about printing.

 You can put in just about any flat object, inside the machine.
 And the UV printer will print upon it, for you.
 In fact, think of an object and we can probably print upon it’s surface.

 To understand how a UV flatbed printer is different from the other print machines, we need to go back to our earlier examples of inkjet, laser, solvent, offset, etc. printers.
 In each of these machines, the media, conforming to a strict set of specifications (like paper size, thickness, uniform flatness, etc.) has to pass in and out of the printer.

 Remember, the printer stays in its place.
 It is the media that is always moving.

 But a UV flatbed is constructed differently.
-It has a bed or table which is stationery.
+It has a bed or table which is stationary.
 This table also has an inbuilt vacuum suction.